John Roberts (journalist): CBS

-Roberts served as chief White House Correspondent at CBS from August 1999 to February 2006, and regularly anchored a Sunday-afternoon 3pm ET newscast for the CBS Radio Network.
+Roberts served as chief White House Correspondent at CBS from August 1999 to February 2006 and regularly anchored a Sunday-afternoon 3pm ET newscast for the CBS Radio Network.
 In March 2003, Roberts was embedded with the 2nd Light Armored Reconnaissance Battalion of the U.S. Marines during the initial invasion of Iraq.

 On July 19, 2005, he introduced CBS's coverage on the announcement of the nomination of John Roberts for the Supreme Court of the United States.
 He jokingly asked colleagues to refer to him as "Your Honor" because he and Justice Roberts bear the same name.

 He had been widely considered a potential replacement for CBS Evening News anchor Dan Rather after Rather stepped down from the anchor desk in March 2005, but Bob Schieffer was chosen on an interim basis to be the next CBS Evening News anchor, and in subsequent months, it became clear that Roberts was not under consideration for the job..
-During his time at CBS, Roberts received three national Emmy awards as well as a Gracie award for his coverage of a groundbreaking surgery to repair neural tube defects.
+During his time at CBS, Roberts received three nationals Emmy awards as well as a Gracie award for his coverage of a groundbreaking surgery to repair neural tube defects.

 CNN

 In February 2006, Roberts left CBS and joined CNN.
 In July 2006 and August 2006, Roberts reported from the front lines in the Israel/Hezbollah war and at one point, embedded with an Israeli infantry unit, marching 10 miles into Lebanon.
 Roberts was recognized with a Headline Award for that embed.
 CNN's coverage of the war was recognized with an Edward R. Murrow Award.

 In October 2006, he returned to Iraq as the first anchor of This Week at War and served as the Senior National Correspondent based in Washington.
 He has also substituted for Anderson Cooper on Anderson Cooper 360°.
 Roberts was co-anchor of CNN's morning program American Morning from 2007 to 2010.
 He anchored from New York.
 In 2010, American Morning was nominated for "best morning program" at the Daytime Emmy Awards, losing to Good Morning America.

-The New York Post reported on December 7, 2010, that Roberts would depart American Morning and become a national correspondent based out of CNN's headquarters in Atlanta.
-The Associated Press reported that Roberts' departure was at his request so he could move closer to fiancée and CNN anchor Kyra Phillips.
+The Associated Press reported that Roberts' departure from American Morning was at his request so he could move closer to fiancée and CNN anchor Kyra Phillips.